Justin-Frederickson/CPE-322-A/README.md

   - Do Lab 3

 ## Lab 3: Python ##
-- We were given different processes to execute using Python
+- We were given different processes to execute using Python.
   - This was performed in [Ubuntu](https://ubuntu.com/)

 First of all, pip, jdcal, astral, and geopy needed to be installed: